 The 3rd digital oscillator does look interesting, with 32 digital wavetables of 16 waves each with wave morphing, plus classic wave shapes (sine, triangle, saw, variable-width pulse) and super saw and can function as an LFO for complex wavetable-based modulation.
 Obviously, the Pro 3 is no Waldorf Quantum, but I’m 100% certain that is not Sequential’s intention.
 Dave Smith says they are considering adding the capability for user supplied wavetables or Sequential supplied wavetables in a future firmware update.

-There is 1 latchable touch slider instead of 2, and only position-sensitive, not pressure-sensitive as well.
-There are 3 LFOs instead of 4, though to be exact, the wavetable is really your 4th LFO, and its abilities would be a real upgrade to the LFO palette.
+There is 1 latchable position-sensitive touch slider instead of 2, without pressure-sensitivity.
+There are 3 LFOs instead of 4, and to be exact, the wavetable is really your 4th LFO, and its abilities would be a real upgrade to the LFO palette.

-At first glance, the Pro 3 looks like a real contender.
-I know many of us dreamed of what could be a Pro 4, with twice the goodies (personally, I would have liked 2 analogs and 4 digitals, others might want 4 analogs and 2 digitals); that would have really extended the paraphonic statosphere, but the Pro 3 is definitely a Subsequent killer.
+The Pro 3 looks like a real contender, I expect it to outsell the Pro 2.
+I know many of us dreamed of what now could be a Pro 4, with twice the goodies (personally, I would have liked 2 analogs and 4 digitals, others might want 4 analogs and 2 digitals); either of those would have really extended the paraphonic stratosphere, but the Pro 3 is definitely a Moog Subsequent killer.
 I think in actual use, it will pair well with a Prophet X or Quantum, just like the Pro 2 already does.